Buffalo Pasta Salad | Backpacking Lunch Recipe

 INGREDIENTS

-- 1 cup (85 g) elbow macaroni, precooked and dehydrated, measurement is after dehydrated, not the raw ingredient
+- 1 cup (85 g) elbow macaroni, precooked and dehydrated, or any small pasta shape

 - 1 Tbsp (0.8 g) red bell peppers, freeze-dried